scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 {% endtabs %}

 In the example above, the `:city` segment in `/time/:city` is available through the `city` argument of the endpoint method.
 The name of the argument must be identical to the segment name.
-The `getZoneIdForCity` helper method find the timezone for a given city and then the current date and time is translated to that timezone.
+The `getZoneIdForCity` helper method finds the timezone for a given city, and then the current date and time are translated to that timezone.

-Accessing [the endpoint](http://localhost:8080/time/Paris) (notice the `Paris` segment in the URL) will result with:
+Accessing the endpoint at[http://localhost:8080/time/Paris](http://localhost:8080/time/Paris) will result in:
 ```
 Current date is: 2024-07-22T09:08:33.806259+02:00[Europe/Paris]
 ```